aniljainbgt/Online-Retail-Store/README.md

 - The above line chart revealed a sharp dip in revenue between Jan to Apr.
 To investigate the reason behind this dip, created a **waterfall chart**
   * The waterfall chart shows that UK contributed the most to decrease the revenue in Feb as well as Apr.
 - The **bar chart** for Top 10 Country by Revenue (excluding UK) shows that Netherlands, EIRE and Germany are the leading countries followed by Australia, Spain.
 The chart also shows a huge gap in revenue between the first country in the list and the tenth country.
 This suggests the posibility of doing something to improve in this direction.
 - Created a **column chart** to visualize top 10 customers.
+First two customers are particularly noteworthy for their substantial contributions they contributed more than $250K each.
+We can see considerable gap in the revenue between the top-performing customers and the rest, indicating potential areas for our customer satisfaction strategies.
-- Created a Map chart to show the distribution of sales of the company excluding UK.
-This shows, most of the sales come from European countries.
+- Created a **Map chart** to show the distribution of sales of the company excluding UK.
+- The Map clearly highlights a concentration of demand in European countries, with larger bubbles indicating stronger demand in regions like Germany and France.
+While Europe takes the spotlight, there is potential in regions like Australia and parts of Asia, as indicated by the presence of bubbles, though smaller in size.

 ### Skills Used in Excel
 - Formating